-Retrofit is the process of bolting together and strengthening a building’s understructure so that it is better able to resist earthquakes.
+Earthquake Retrofit is the process of bolting together and strengthening a building’s understructure so that it is better able to resist earthquakes.
 Recently constructed houses, if built according to code, have the structural strength they need to withstand the side-to-side (shear) force of an earthquake.
-But homes built before 1980 (in the Seattle area) or 1985 (in the wider Puget Sound region) lack many of the basic components of structural strength that are needed to stay strong during an earthquake:
+Homes built before 1980 (in the Seattle area) or 1985 (in the wider Puget Sound region) lack many of the basic components of structural strength that are needed to stay strong during an earthquake:

 - A sill plate that’s bolted or attached with plates to the foundation

 - Pony walls that are reinforced with shear paneling